-This is the first half of a two-part course on negotiations, teamwork, and change.
 This course will introduce you to effective techniques for negotiating and collaborative decision making in dyads, as well as in groups.
 It will further cover the methods for negotiating, facilitating, and leading change in organizational contexts.
 This is an experiential course and you will be involved directly in negotiating, leveraging team dynamics, and facilitating change in a range of contexts.
 These experiences will involve a host of tangible and not-so-tangible outcomes, ranging from monetary terms and conditions to matters of goodwill, trust, and information-sharing.
 Because this is an experiential course involving collaborative exercises, class attendance is critical and students must commit to attend all parts of the course to obtain course credit.

 - Immersion format course.
-Two sections will be offered on the following dates: - Section 1, ID# 21116 - o Feb 12, 1-5pm - o Feb 13, 9am-5pm - o Feb 14, 9am-5pm - Section 2, ID# 20148 - o April 15, 1-5pm - o April 16, 9am-5pm - o April 17, 9am-5pm - Enrollment is limited and based on degree progress in program. - Those interested in enrollment should complete the following survey by Friday, November 13: https://pitt.co1.qualtrics.com/SE/?SID=SV_87YeiTiHXIT4Bsp - Course rosters will be determined and communicated to students on Tuesday, December 1 based on survey results. - Students who register for this course should plan to attend all cited class meetings.
+Two sections will be offered on the following dates: - Section 1, ID# 18842 - o Jan 12, 1-5pm - o Jan 13, 9am-5pm - o Jan 14, 9am-5pm - Section 2, ID# 19663 - o Feb 9, 1-5pm - o Feb 10, 9am-5pm - o Feb 11, 9am-5pm - Enrollment is limited and based on degree progress in program. - Those interested in enrollment should complete the following survey by Wednesday, November 15th https://pitt.co1.qualtrics.com/jfe/form/SV_9mfOLINpYiifDNP - Course rosters will be determined and communicated to students on Monday, November 20 based on survey results. - Students who register for this course should plan to attend all cited class meetings.
 Those individuals who request to have this course dropped after the official add/drop period, but before the first class meeting, may incur a university fee enforced by the Registrar in order to have the course dropped from their schedules. - This scenario applies to immersion courses only; all other Katz courses will follow the traditional add/drop deadline. - Students must bring the following materials to the first class meeting: - A 3-ring binder for materials that will be distributed in class - A nominal fee is associated with this course for copyright materials.
 Checks made payable to the University of Pittsburgh will be collected in class. - Prerequisite for BOAH 2537 Conflict Resolution in the Workplace